 The National Hurricane Center uses the Saffir-Simpson Hurricane Wind Scale to categorize developing storms.
-The scale uses a 1 to 5 wind rating (5 being the most catastropic of hurricanes) to measure the potential danger and damage of a storm.
-A storm's categoy can change quickly based on its forecasted maximum sustained winds.
+The scale uses a 1 to 5 wind rating (5 being the most catastrophic of hurricanes) to measure the potential danger and damage of a storm.
+A storm's category can change quickly based on its forecasted maximum sustained winds.

 - Tropical depression: up to 38 mph